 SIMON FRASER / ROYAL VICTORIA INFIRMARY, NEWCASTLE / SCIENCE PHOTO LIBRARY SIMON FRASER / ROYAL VICTORIA INFIRMARY, NEWCASTLE / SCIENCE PHOTO LIBRARY

 Cerebrospinal fluid pressure.
-A hospital doctor, having performed a lumbar puncture (spinal tap), measures spinal fluid pressure.
+The hands of a hospital doctor are seen measuring spinal fluid pressure, after having performed a lumbar puncture (spinal tap).
 Clear cerebrospinal fluid can be seen reaching a certain height in the hand-held glass pipette.
 The fluid is being withdrawn by means of a hollow needle inserted into the subarachnoid space in the region of the lower back, usually between the third and fourth lumbar vertebrae.
 Cerebrospinal fluid pressure is a diagnostic tool used to detect disease or a disorder which may be affecting the spinal cord or brain.